LL-GNN: Low Latency Graph Neural Networks on FPGAs for High Energy Physics: Evaluation and Analysis

 \subsection{Experimental Setup}

 This study covers JEDI-net-30p~\cite{moreno2020jedi} and JEDI-net-50p GNN models, targeting datasets of 30 particles~\cite{jet_dataset_30p} and 50 particles~\cite{jet_dataset_50p}, respectively.
-To study the performance and limitations of the proposed optimizations and hardware architecture, the designs are implemented using Xilinx Vivado HLS 19.2 on a Xilinx Alveo U250 board with an UltraScale+ XCU250 FPGA for the evaluation and comparison with other implementations.
+To study the performance and limitations of the proposed optimizations and hardware architecture, the designs are implemented using Xilinx Vivado HLS 2019.2 on a Xilinx Alveo U250 board with an UltraScale+ XCU250 FPGA for the evaluation and comparison with other implementations.
 It offers 1.7M LUTs, 12.3k DSP slices and two 100Gbps network interfaces.
 It runs at 200MHz so each cycle is 5ns.
-FPGA power consumption is reported by the Xilinx Vivado tool after place and route.
 The hardware datapath employs a Q12.12 fixed-point representation with 1 sign bit, 11 integer bits and 12 fractional bits.
 In contrast, the accumulator uses Q16.16 to keep accuracy.
 It achieves the same accuracy as the floating-point model.